Shubham-Bgs/Cell-Segmentation/Shopping_Cart_Analysis.md

 | Precision     | 0.76           | 0.70           |
 | Fitness       | 0.56           | 0.57           |

-The **YOLOv8-Seg (small)** model clearly offers the best trade-off, achieving a strong **test mAP@50 of 0.462**.
+The **YOLOv8-Seg (small)** model clearly offers the best trade-off, achieving a strong **test Precision of 0.76**.
 Its high precision and good fitness score, combined with its low parameter count (11.8M), make it highly suitable for edge deployment where computational resources are constrained.

 ### Model Inference Examples (Illustrative)